bobquest33/PyChannel/README.md

 3. The post won't actually show up, but the browser will be redirected to a special admin|mod|janitor page
 4. If the authentication fails, then you the post will go through as normal or maybe be redirected to a special ("code not recognized page")
 5. All admin feature that the user has access to will show up
-6. If the a|m wants to post as such they just put "asa" or "asadmin" into the command field, and the appropreaite capcode (if capcodes are on) will show up after thier name.
+6. If the a|m wants to post as such they just put "asa" into the command field, and the appropreaite capcode (if capcodes are on) will show up after thier name.